dunkbing/ktab/README.md

 ![Preview](sc/sc1.png)

-KTab is a simple Chrome extension that adds a customizable command palette to your browser, enhancing your browsing experience with quick access to various actions, searches, and navigation tools.
+KTab is a simple Chrome extension that adds a customizable command palette to your browser, enhancing your browsing efficiency and productivity.

+Sometimes I do live streams of coding this project on TikTok.
+Follow me at [@dunkbing](https://www.tiktok.com/@dunkbing) to catch these sessions.

 ## Features